 The individual academic freedom is important for research, teaching and communication:

-See scientific freedom.
+See article on scientific freedom.

 Knowledge dissemination, including participation in public debate